withastro/docs/src/pages/en/guides/styling.md

 </div>
 ```

+While `<style>` tags are scoped and only apply to the component that declares them, _imported_ CSS can "leak".
 Importing a component applies any CSS it imports, even if the component is never used:

 ```astro title="PurpleComponent.astro"
 ---
 import "./make-it-purple.css"